Comics in Australia: 1980s

 Since the 1980s there have been fewer local reprints and more direct importing of foreign comics.
-On the local front new material started with the release of Tad Pietrzykowski's graphic novel The Dynamic Dark Nebula in 1982 & Oz Comics in 1983 which debuted The Southern Squadron.
+On the local front new material started with the release of Tad Pietrzykowski's graphic novel The Dynamic Dark Nebula in 1982.
+Oz Comics in 1983 which debuted The Southern Squadron and the popular Reverie anthology comic lasting seven issues that was distributed nationally..

-In the mid-1980s many anthology comics titles appeared, forming the basis for the modern Australian self-publishing community.
-Three notable ones were Fox Comics, which began in Melbourne in 1985 and lasted for 5 years and 26 issues.
-Phantastique from Sydney in 1986 lasted only 4 issues, as it was in the style of Underground comix but with mainstream distribution - it generated national publicity from opponents Fred Nile and John Laws.
+Later in the mid-1980s many more anthology comic titles appeared, forming the basis for the modern Australian self-publishing community.
+Three notable ones were Fox Comics, which began in Melbourne in 1985 and lasted for five years and 26 issues.
+Phantastique from Sydney in 1986 lasted only four issues, as it was in the style of Underground comix but with mainstream distribution – it generated national publicity from opponents Fred Nile and John Laws.
 (Contributors included Christopher Seqiera and Leigh Blackmore).
-Cyclone! also from Sydney in 1985 was a more traditional superhero comic with an Australian flavour, it ran for 8 issues as an anthology and then another 5 as Southern Squadron focusing on its most popular feature (plus other spin offs including The Jackaroo & The Dark Nebula as well as a 1990s revival - over 30 related comics were published in the series).
+Cyclone! also from Sydney in 1985 was a more traditional superhero comic with an Australian flavour, it ran for eight issues as an anthology and then another five as Southern Squadron focusing on its most popular feature (plus other spin offs including The Jackaroo and The Dark Nebula as well as a 1990s revival – over thirty related comics were published in the series).

 1990s

 During the 1990s, Australian creators continued to place their work in Australian newsagents via distributors such as Gordon & Gotch, to diminishing success.
 Popular Australian comic books of the era include Dillon Naylor's Da 'n Dill (1993), Hairbutt the Hippo (1989), Platinum Grit (1993) and Dee Vee (1997).

 The 1990s also saw an explosion of comics in zine form due to easy availability of photocopiers and cheap postage.
 Many artists who began by self-publishing photocopied black-and-white comics at this time have continued on to become popular illustrators and graphic novelists, including Mandy Ord, Ben Hutchings, Anton Emdin and Jules Faber.

 Australian artists/writers also began to regularly produce work for overseas comics companies, a development made easier by the internet, as a tool for both scouting talent and sending deliverables quickly (which was previously only possible by use of fax machines).
-These include Wayne Nichols, Nicola Scott, Ben Templesmith, Tom Taylor, Michal Dutkiewicz, Jozef Szekeres, Marcus Moore, Julie Ditrich(writer), and Doug Holgate.
+These include Wayne Nichols, Nicola Scott, Ben Templesmith, Tom Taylor, Michal Dutkiewicz, Jozef Szekeres, Marcus Moore, Julie Ditrich, and Doug Holgate.

 2000s

 In the 2000s, a significant market for Australian comic creators was commercial Australian children's magazines.
-Dillon Naylor led the way with "Da 'N' Dill" and the popular Batrisha the Vampire Girl in K Zone.
+Dillon Naylor led the way with Da 'N' Dill and the popular Batrisha the Vampire Girl in K Zone.
 Other artists with regular work in these markets included Patrick Alexander, Jase Harper, Rich Warwick, Dean Rankine, Damien Woods and Ian C. Thomas.

 In 2007 Julie Ditrich and Jozef Szekeres launched the Comics and Graphic Novel Portfolio for and with the Australian Society of Authors, which focuses on interests and needs for the comic and graphic novelist, both writers and artists, covering topics such as standardized contracts approved by the ASA for both creator owned comics/GNs and work-for-hire.